-Mergers & Acquisitions Surge During COVID: Types and Stages You Should Know
+Mergers & Acquisitions: Types, Benefits, and Stages You Should Know

 Mergers & Acquisitions (M&A) are legal and financial transactions between two companies that combine their efforts and resources to achieve specific business goals.

-Although these two terms are mistaken as synonyms in most cases, there is a considerable difference between them with respect to their application.
+Although these two terms are often mistaken as synonyms, there is a considerable difference between the two terms with respect to their application.

 M&A transactions can be largely divided into four types: